viridia/quill_v1/README.md

 During rendering, presenters can invoke "reactive" functions such as `use_resource()`.
 These functions do two things: First, they return the data that was requested, such as a resource.
-Secondly, they add a "tracking" component to the view handle entity that indicates that the `ViewHandle` and it's presenter has a dependency on that data, so that when that data changes, the `ViewHandle` is re-rendered.
+Secondly, they add a "tracking" component to the `ViewHandle` entity that indicates that the `ViewHandle` and it's presenter has a dependency on that data, so that when that data changes, the `ViewHandle` is re-rendered.